Oklahoma Law Enforcement Memorial

 Walter Lee Mull - Chief of Police

-Dewey Police Department
+Dewey Police Department August 11, 1918

 On Sunday afternoon, August 11, 1918, Chief Walter Mull, 45, responded to an address on the predominantly black west side of Dewey in response to a report of a man beating a woman.
-Upon arrival Chief Mull spoke with the occupants of the house, Aaron Wardlow, Lucy Hazelrigg and another man.
+Upon arrival Chief Mull spoke with the occupants of the house, Aaron Wardlow, Lucy Hazelrigg, and another man.
 While Chief Mull was discussing the situation with the people, Aaron Wardlow began cursing him.
 Chief Mull placed Wardlow under arrest.
 Aaron Wardlow was walking in front of Chief Mull as they started to leave the house.
 Wardlow stepped through the door, spun around and slammed the door shut in Chief’ Mull’s face while at the same time he drew a concealed .45 caliber revolver and fired through the door.
 The bullet struck Chief Walter Mull in the heart killing him instantly.

 Aaron Wardlow then escaped but was arrested later that evening and taken to Bartlesville for safe keeping.
 That night, a frustrated lynch mob burned at least twenty black families’ homes on the west side of Dewey.